21beckem/Gospel-Zoom-python/README.md

 ```
 2. open Gospel Zoom on your android device
 * Enter the IP Address and port at the top left and click [Save]
-* turn on the preview toggle and you'll see your computer screen
+* turn on the preview toggle at top right and you'll see your computer screen
 * press the buttons at the bottom to control zoom
     * press the end button twice to actually end the meeting
 * refresh button at top right will help if screen feed freezes